 A firm, Principal or Responsible Official who receives a second denial letter is entitled to an appeal.
 They must submit the appeal in writing to the attention of the Office of Appeals, by mailing the appeal to the address shown in the second denial letter within 30 calendar days of the date of the denial letter.
 The written appeal must contain a detailed explanation, along with documentation supporting why the IRS should reverse the denial.

 The Administrative Review Process for Sanctioning

 Providers, Principals and Responsible Officials have the right to an administrative review if the IRS advises of either a proposed, recommended or immediate sanction.
-They may mail a detailed written explanation with supporting documentation as to why the IRS should withdraw the sanction within 30 calendar days of the date of the letter to the office that issued the letter.
+They may mail a signed, detailed written explanation with supporting documentation as to why the IRS should withdraw the sanction within 30 calendar days of the date of the letter to the office that issued the letter.
 During this administrative review process, an immediate sanction remains in effect

-Upon receipt of the written response, the IRS reconsiders and may either withdraw or affirm the sanction in writing.
+Upon receipt of the written response, the IRS reevaluates and may either withdraw or affirm the sanction in writing.
 If a Provider, Principal or Responsible Official receives a letter affirming a suspension or an expulsion, they may appeal to the Office of Appeals.
-The appeal must be in writing and mailed to the IRS office that issued the recommended sanctioning letter within 30 calendar days of the date of the letter recommending the sanction.
+The appeal must be in writing, signed and mailed to the IRS office that issued the recommended sanctioning letter within 30 calendar days of the date of the letter recommending the sanction.
 The written appeal must contain detailed reasons, with supporting documentation, to show why the IRS should not impose the recommended suspension or expulsion.